samrocketman/home/tips/bash.md

     echo ${PIPESTATUS[@]}

+# PDF file conversion

+Use GhostScript to combine multiple PDFs into one.
+The PDFs are combined in order so shell globbing will list them alphabeticially.
+To specify the order in which the PDFs are combined, name them alphabetically.
+Example: `page-1.pdf`, `page-2.pdf`, `page-3.pdf`.

+    gs -dBATCH -dNOPAUSE -q -sDEVICE=pdfwrite -sOutputFile=/tmp/total.pdf *.pdf

+Convert a set of images into a PDF book using ImageMagick.

+    magick convert *.png images.pdf

+ImageMagick installed by homebrew for Mac requires that `policy.xml` be modified in order to allow converting to PDF.
+On Mac, `policy.xml` can be found with:

+    find /usr/local -maxdepth 7 -type f -name policy.xml

 # Get HTTP status from URL using HEAD method

 This can be used in bash scripts or other type of status scripts to get the raw